Oelmounkad/VueJs-Node-Express-Authentication---Deployed/Readme.md

 # VueJs Authentication

-**vuejs-authentication** is an application that you can use as a boiler plate for your future application using the MEVN stack (MongoDB - ExpressJs - VueJs - NodeJs) and Passport.js the authentication middleware for Node.js.
+**vuejs-authentication** is an application that you can use as a boiler plate for your future application using the MEVN stack (MongoDB - ExpressJs - VueJs - NodeJs) and Passport.js (using the local Strategy in this project)the authentication middleware for Node.js.

 # How to serve the app:
 ## The ExpressJs backend api: